19th-century brewery becomes the House of Wine

 The idea behind the House of Wine is to make a very sensitive intervention of objects that have a monumental value from two different periods, both in the surrounding of a ninth-century chapel and neighboring gothic church.

 The final design shows a respect towards the context merged with a fresh value to the objects.

-The Minds behind Project The House of Wine – Chybik+Kristof
+Chybik+Kristof, the minds behind The House of Wine

 This is a young and perspective architecture duo, established as a firm in 2010.
 Andrei Chybik is from the Czech Republic, and Michail Kristof is from Slovakia, therefore, they have offices in Prague, Brno, and Bratislava.
 They were both selected as young architects for the Forbes list list “30 under 30”.

 Since they aim to create links between private and public spaces, transforming generations and society, we can expect brave and playful projects, like the House of Wine, to be developed by the studio.